Banks That Let You Overdraft Immediately in 2026

 • Sustained negative balance fees.
 Some banks add a daily charge after 3–5 consecutive days of negative balance.

 Reducing reliance on overdraft is a good long-term goal.
-Building a small emergency fund in a high-yield savings account, paired with a credit-builder card like the Self Visa® Credit Card or the Current Build Card, gives you better short-term liquidity options without the fee drag.
+Building a small emergency fund in a high-yield savings account, paired with a credit-builder card like the Self Visa® Credit Card, gives you better short-term liquidity options without the fee drag.
 The Self.Inc Credit Builder Account is another path — your monthly payments build savings AND credit.

 Frequently Asked Questions